oracle-livelabs/database/datapump-x-platform-migration/06-XTTS_TransportPhase/XTTS_Transport_Phase.md

 ![set_tbs_readonly](./images/source_tbs_readonly.png " ")

-## Task 1: Final Backup on Source
+## Task 1: Final Incremental Backup on Source
-On source change into the XTTS Source directory and execute the final backup:
+On source change into the XTTS Source directory and execute the final incremental backup:

   ```
     <copy>